bus-detective/web-client/README.md

 * change into the new directory
 * `npm install`
 * `bower install`
+* `cp .env.example .env`
+** Modify the .env to match your environment
+*** API_HOST should point to localhost for development
+*** REDIS_* Should point to youre local config

 ## Running / Development

 * `ember server`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
+* You'll probably need to be running the server and redis.
+See the bus-detective app and use `foreman start -f Procfile.dev`

 ### Code Generators